Skip to contents

 • initial trend of Rt: Normal

-• standard deviation of innovations: Truncated normal
+• baseline standard deviation of innovations: Half-normal

 • smoothing parameter: Beta